brhannan/sl-ksp/README.md

 ## Run the example model
+KSP Toolbox contains a simple example model.
+Run it using the steps below.
 - Open an example project using the MATLAB command ```ksp.loadSuborbitalFlightExample```
 - Open KSP and put any rocket on the pad.
 - If the kRPC server window doesn't automatically appear in the KSP window,